MoreiraLAB/delfos/README.md

 - xgboost 1.7.2
 </br>

 Some requirements are still not supported by conda-forge, and can be installed using **pip**.
-To install all requirements and dependencies, run:
+To install all requirements and dependencies, the following command should be executed:

 ```
 pip install -r requirements.txt